Why is my period so heavy? All about menorrhagia

 Regular exercise can help shorten your periods, reduce cramps, and lighten your menstrual flow by increasing your metabolism.
 It can also be a serious mood lift and stress-reliever.
 Don’t sweat how you sweat: If the gym isn’t your place, there are lots of other ways to get moving.
 Join a kickball league, sneak into the neighbor’s yard to take a dip in their pool, or go out to disco night at a roller-rink: voila, you’re exercising!

-Medication for heavy bleeding
+Medication for heavy menstrual bleeding

 Treatment for menorrhagia